Student Academic Support Program

 Helping instructors balance teaching and technology in FlexSync courses.

 The process of transitioning your course to a FlexSync model or synchronous online is challenging, but there are resources to help you make the transition.
 The Student Academic Support (SAS) program pays students to help moderate Zoom function during each of your class sessions.
-These student workers will be matched with instructors within 2-3 days of receiving requests.
-We suggest that instructors request Student Academic Support workers to ensure that these student workers are prepared to start the Spring Semester's first day.
+They can also support instructors by helping correct transcripts of recorded lectures.
+We suggest that instructors request Student Academic Support workers to ensure that these student workers are prepared to start the Fall Semester's first day.